SashaFlores/Cryptocurrencies_Growth/README.md

 ## Part I. Cryptocurrency Investment Performance Analysis

-In this section, we chose to analyze the top 3 cryptocurrencies by market cap as an investment.
+In this section, we chose to analyze the top 3 cryptocurrencies as an investment.
 With this data in mind, we aimed to answer the following question:

 ### Are cryptocurrencies performing and growing in popularity in comparison with the traditional equities market?